 Business Management and Macro-Economic Policy

-YEAR ONE (6 Compulsory Modules)
+The BSc (Hons) Business Management –YEAR ONE (6 Compulsory Modules)

 Critical Thinking Skills

+Students will be able to unlock critical thinking skills in this BSc (Hons) Business Management degree programme module.
 Critical thinking is the ability to question what we read, hear and/or see.
 In all academic disciplines there are differences of opinion, conflicting evidence and uncertainty and a key skill in higher education is the ability to assess the evidence and arguments presented by others.
 This involves researching the topic, analysing the arguments given by different researchers in the field, and weighing up the evidence so that you can form your own conclusions about whose point of view you agree with and why.

 Personal and Professional Skills for Management

 Whether formal or informal, the efficiency and effectiveness of organisations has a major impact on innovation, employment and standards of living.
 After examining early theories of how organisations evolved, the module analyses different organisational structures in the context of their environment and how, over time, changes in the environment can change the nature and function of organisations.
-The module concludes by considering how technological advances are forcing organisations to become less hierarchical and more flexible.
+The module concludes by considering how technological advances are forcing business organisations and managers to become less hierarchical and more flexible.

 Operations management is concerned with the process by which organisations transform a range of inputs into the outputs of goods and services purchased by customers.
 In particular, it focuses on the design and controlling of processes to ensure that operations are efficient in terms of minimising the use of resources, and effective in terms of meeting customer requirements.
 It is thus the core function of an organisation that can have a major impact on the long term sustainability of the business.

-Understanding how market economies work is a key management skill.
+This Module of the BSc (Hons) Business Management programme helps in understanding how market economies work is a key management skill.
 Even the not-for-profit and voluntary sectors are subject to profound economic forces that impact their operations.
 The module considers the two main branches of economics; how individual markets operate (microeconomics), and how economies operate at the aggregate level (macroeconomics).
 Many economic models and concepts are theoretical but nevertheless lead to insights that reduce uncertainty in a constantly changing business environment.

 Recent controversies, such as those involving workplace harassment, equal pay and gender issues, have emphasised the need for managers to understand the legal framework in which they operate.
 The module examines the nature and sources of law before considering the relevance and application of contract law and workplace legislation.
 The module finishes by examining the different types of business organisations, how they are formed and managed to comply with relevant legislation, and how and under what circumstances they are dissolved.

-YEAR TWO (6 Compulsory Modules)
+The BSc (Hons) Business Management –YEAR TWO (6 Compulsory Modules)

 Strategic management is concerned with the actions organisations take to deal with the challenges, opportunities and threats in their external and internal environments.
 The module starts by examining how organisations analyse their operating environment in light of their resources and capabilities.
 This leads to a review of how they determine their objectives, consider the circumstances and events that may affect outcomes, decide upon the actions they need to take to achieve their objectives, implement a strategy and evaluate progress.